 In this article, we explain the procedures for extending your L-1 work visa and offer helpful hints and pointers to ensure that this process is as easy and fast as possible.
-Please note that these general strategies and procedures are the same whether you are seeking to extend either L-1A or L-1B status.
+Please note that these general strategies and procedures are the same whether you are seeking to extend L-1A or L-1B status.

-For example, let's say you entered the U.S. in L-1 status on January 1, 2013.
-The I-94 states that you entered the U.S. in L-1 status on January 1, 2012, and that your status expires on December 31, 2015.
-You must file your petition to extend your status by December 31, 2015.
+For example, let's say you enter the U.S. in L-1 status on January 1, 2022.
+The I-94 states exactly that; and also indicates that your status expires on December 31, 2025.
+You must therefore file your petition to extend your status by December 31, 2025.

-Continuing with the example above, let's say that you file your petition to extend your L-1 status on December 1, 2015, and USCIS receives your petition on December 5, 2015.
-USCIS does not approve your petition until January 31, 2016 – approximately one month after your previous L-1 status expires.
-Because you filed your extension while you were still in status, you are considered to be maintaining status while USCIS adjudicates your petition.
+Continuing with the example above, let's say your employer files your petition to extend L-1 status on December 1, 2025, and USCIS receives your petition on December 5, 2025.
+USCIS does not approve your petition until January 31, 2026, or approximately one month after your previous L-1 status expired.
+Because your employer filed your extension while you were still in status, however, you are authorized to remain in the U.S. while USCIS adjudicates your petition.
 You do NOT accrue unlawful presence if USCIS doesn't approve your petition until after your previous status expired.

-Once you have reached your maximum stay, you may not extend your L-1 visa again until you have been outside of the U.S. for at least one year.
-Of course, you may also have to option to apply for a green card and stay permanently.
+Once you have reached your maximum stay, you may not extend your L-1 visa again, until you have been outside of the U.S. for at least one year.
+Of course, you might also have to option to apply for a green card and stay in the U.S. permanently.

 For a more extensive overview of the employer's requirements, see Extension of a Work Visa: Employer's I-129 Application Process.

 If you have dependents (spouse and/or children) who are in the U.S. in L-2 dependent status, you must file a separate form, USCIS Form I-539, to extend their L-2 statuses (and of course include documentation).